This post was originally published on August 3, 2015.

 If you could offer a newcomer or someone thinking about getting sober any advice, what would it be?

 You can’t do it alone.
-Everyone needs help and support—whether it’s rehab, AA or something else.
+Everyone needs help and support—whether it’s rehab, AA, a sober coach, or something else.
 Be honest with yourself and those around you.
 Understand your triggers and find tools to help deal with them.
 Everyone’s battle is different and in order to find a solution you have to really want sobriety.
 It’s not easy but, as I tell my kids all the time, sometimes the things most worth doing are the ones that are the most difficult.

 Photo courtesy of Emily.
 Click here to see all of our How I Got Sober stories.